-Study Population
+2.1 Study Population

 The full study cohort consists of 721 adolescents, aged 10-14 years, residing in the three different districts of Valcamonica valley, Bagnolo Mella and Lake Garda within the Province of Brescia, Italy.
 Valcamonica has a long history of ferromanganese alloy plants which were active in the period 1902-2001, while Bagnolo Mella has ongoing exposure from a plant that has been active since 1973.
 In contrast, Lake Garda has no history of ferroalloy plants.
-A first round of recruitment including 311 children from Valcamonica and Lake Garda was completed in 2010 and included sampling of air, water and soil and biomarkers blood, urine, hair and nails.
+A first round of recruitment including 311 children from Valcamonica and Lake Garda was completed in 2010 and included sampling of air, water ,soil and dust and biomarkers blood, urine, saliva, hair and nails.
 A second round of recruitment of 410 children from Valcamonica, Lake Garda and Bagnolo Mella took place 2010-2014 and for some of these children shed baby teeth were collected for analysis for metals.